Medicapture Introduces AI-Ready MVR460

 Whether for intricate robotic procedures or standard imaging, the MVR460 stands out as the most connected device available and continues our legacy of medical imaging and OR integration.”

-- Anthony FuAUSTRIA, January 23, 2025 /EINPresswire / -- MediCapture, a worldwide leader in medical imaging and surgical recording technology, proudly presents its newest innovation: the MVR460 .
+- Anthony FuPA, UNITED STATES, January 23, 2025 /EINPresswire / -- MediCapture, a worldwide leader in medical imaging and surgical recording technology, proudly presents its newest innovation: the MVR460 .
 It is a premium, compact, and robust system for medical imaging and surgical needs.
 The MVR460 is our flagship recorder within MediCapture's PRO Range .

 The MVR460 is a 4Kp60 recording and archiving system that can be connected simultaneously to two processors via 12G-SDI, DisplayPort, or HDMI.
 It also supports USB accessories, including PTZ cameras and USB camera interface (UVC).
 With its compact, intuitive 7” Multi-Touch Integrated Screen, the MVR460 requires minimal training while offering simple yet powerful features.